prince-makavana/interview-theory-new/General-Interview-Questions.md

 ANS.
 The temporal dead zone (TDZ) is a specific period in the execution of JavaScript code where variables declared with let and const exist but cannot be accessed or assigned any value.

+Variables declared with let and const are hoisted but are placed in a "temporal dead zone" (TDZ).
+This means they cannot be accessed before their declaration is reached

 16. # What is IIFE?